What is Launch: Ventures?

 When does Launch: Ventures take place?

-The Launch: Ventures program launches in September of 2022, and will span 12-weeks over an entire semester.
+The Launch: Ventures program begins in January of 2023, and will span 12-weeks over an entire semester.
 A brief example of the program curriculum can be viewed below the registration form.

 |1||Starting pitch||Each participating company presents its starting pitch to Innovation Hub’s management and staff.
 Throughout the week, each company is assigned dedicated resources and mentorship depending on there strengths and weaknesses|